A. Not at this time. FlexWAN interfaces and routed ports use hidden VLANs which can't be passed directly to a firewall vlan-group.

 Q. Does the FWSM support the IOS Open Shortest Path First (OSPF) auto-cost reference-bandwidth command?

 A. No. The FWSM is not aware of the physical ports connected to it.
-OSPF cost must be configured manually per interface using the ospf cost command.
+OSPF cost must be configured manually per interface using the

 Q. Can I run Open Shortest Path First (OSPF) protocol in a topology where two different interfaces of the FWSM connect to the